 Pedestrian crosswalks, on the other hand, are located at intersections and are identifiable by two white lines marking a path.
 You can find pedestrian crosswalks at intersections with stop signs or traffic lights.
 The new law does not apply to pedestrians crossing at traffic lights or stop signs unless there is a school crossing guard there.
 In other words, drivers at intersections with pedestrian crosswalks do not have to wait for pedestrians to get to the other side before proceeding if there is no crossing guard present.
 Of course, all of the regular traffic laws apply at both pedestrian crossovers and pedestrian crosswalks.

 Have you been charged under the Making Ontario’s Roads Safer Act?
 Need more information about recent changes in Ontario’s driving laws?
-Contact Cassandra at DeMelo Law for a free consultation.
+Contact DeMelo Law.